Are the days of Greece's radical-left Syriza party numbered? – DW – 02/26/2024

 Are the days of Greece's radical-left Syriza party numbered?February 26, 2024

-There was open animosity, jeers and booing last weekend at the Taekwondo stadium near Athens where Greece's main opposition party, Syriza, held its four-day party convention.
+There was open animosity, jeers and boos at the Faliro Sports Pavilion Arena near Athens where Greece's main opposition party, Syriza, held its four-day party convention.
 Fresh political ideas, however, were thin on the ground.

 Stefanos Kasselakis was elected leader of Syriza, the Coalition of the Radical Left, only five months ago.
 In that short space of time, he has succeeded in alienating even those party officials who backed him to become leader last September.

-Kasselakis, a 35-year-old former Goldman Sachs trader and the country's first openly gay party leader, appeared seemingly out of nowhere last year and was elected party leader ahead of Effie Achtsioglou, a former labor minister and close ally of former PM Alexis Tsipras.
+Kasselakis, a 35-year-old former Goldman Sachs trader and the country's first openly gay party leader, appeared seemingly out of nowhere last year and was elected party leader ahead of Effie Achtsioglou, a former labor minister and close ally of former Prime Minister Alexis Tsipras.

 Talking 'directly to the people'

-The first split in the party appeared just weeks after his election when 11 Syriza lawmakers, including the defeated Achtsioglou and other former ministers in Alexis Tsipras's government, left the party and set up a new parliamentary group called "New Left."
+The first split in the party appeared just weeks after his election when 11 Syriza lawmakers, including the defeated Achtsioglou and other former ministers in Tsipras' government, left the party and set up a new parliamentary group called "New Left."

-This split was very nearly followed by another at last weekend's convention when Kasselakis insisted that he be allowed to pursue any policy he saw fit until the parliamentary election in 2027 — even if this meant Syriza suffering a spectacular defeat in the upcoming European elections.
+This split was very nearly followed by another at the convention this past weekend, when Kasselakis insisted that he be allowed to pursue any policy he saw fit until the parliamentary election in 2027 — even if this meant Syriza suffering a spectacular defeat in the upcoming European elections.

-Just hours before the convention began, former PM and party leader Alexis Tsipras called on Kasselakis via Facebook to face a vote of confidence in his leadership to determine whether he still had the backing of the party's rank and file.
+Just hours before the convention began, former party leader Tsipras called on Kasselakis via Facebook to face a vote of confidence in his leadership to determine whether he still had the backing of the party's rank and file.

 Tsipras stressed that the party has been in a prolonged and deep crisis for quite some time, adding that "egotism, narcissism, the abandoning of the principles of collectivity and comradeship" had paralyzed the party.

-Kasselakis reacted to Tsipras's intervention like a boxer, telling delegates: "Find me an opponent and let's vote."
+Kasselakis reacted to Tsipras' intervention like a boxer, telling delegates: "Find me an opponent and let's vote."

 Ultimately, the convention decided against a vote.
 And so, after this very public spat between the party leader and his supporters on the one hand and traditional party officials and members on the other, no one emerged victorious.
 On the contrary, all sides suffered losses — and none more so than the party itself, which finished the turbulent convention with a severely dented image.

-Even though Stefanos Kasselakis has lost the trust of a large part of the party, his opponents within Syriza were unable to put forward a viable political alternative.
-What's more, the once respected party founder and former leader Alexis Tsipras is now a rather controversial figure.
+Even though Kasselakis has lost the trust of a large part of the party, his opponents within Syriza were unable to put forward a viable political alternative.
+What's more, Tsipras — the once respected party founder and former leader — has now become a rather controversial figure.

 Is the next split imminent?